JsCommunity/promise-toolbox/README.md

 > Execute a handler regardless of the promise fate.
 Similar to the
 > `finally` block in synchronous codes.
 >
-> The resolution value or rejection reason of the initial promise if
+> The resolution value or rejection reason of the initial promise is
-> forwarded.
+> forwarded unless the callback rejects.

 ```js
 import { lastly } from 'promise-toolbox'